omgwer/ispring_learn/README.md

-all links to projects are in the omgwer.github.io/ispring_learn/
+all links to projects are in the <a href="omgwer.github.io/ispring_learn/">